YunxuanRango/SI-507-Final-Project/README.md

 ### 3. Data Sources

-#### Web Crawling:
+#### Web Crawling
-Utilizing `BeautifulSoup` and `Scrapy`, we extracted trending topics and keywords from food blogs and restaurant review websites.
-This process is crucial for capturing current trends in the culinary world.
+Trending topics and keywords were extracted from food blogs and restaurant review websites using `BeautifulSoup` and `Scrapy`, capturing current trends in the culinary world.

-#### Yelp Fusion API:
+#### Yelp Fusion API
-We integrated the Yelp Fusion API to search for restaurants using keywords from our web crawling.
-The dataset includes restaurant names, ratings, review counts, and user comments, essential for our recommendation logic.
+The Yelp Fusion API was used to search for restaurants with the obtained keywords.
+This dataset includes names, ratings, review counts, and user comments, crucial for the recommendation logic.

-#### Reddit API:
+#### Reddit API
-We also incorporated Reddit discussions to deepen our data analysis.
-To manage API rate limits and enhance the efficiency of our data retrieval, we implemented a caching mechanism.
-This ensures that frequently requested data is stored locally, reducing the number of API calls and speeding up the application's response time.
+Reddit discussions were integrated to enhance the data analysis.
+A caching mechanism was implemented to manage API rate limits and improve data retrieval efficiency, storing frequently requested data locally to reduce API calls and speed up response time.

 ### 4. Data Structure

-Our data is structured into a graph format, where nodes represent individual restaurants and discussions.
-Edges indicate relationships based on shared keywords and sentiments, facilitating the visualization of connections and powering our recommendation algorithms.
+The data is structured in a graph format, with nodes representing individual restaurants and discussions.
+Edges indicate relationships based on shared keywords and sentiments, aiding in the visualization of connections and supporting the recommendation algorithms.

 ### 5. Interaction and Presentation Plans

-The "Keyword Graph Visualizer," a Flask-based web application, is our user interaction platform.
-It allows users to input or select keywords, displaying a network graph of related restaurants and discussions.
-This interactive graph helps users explore new dining experiences tied to current trends.
+The "Keyword Graph Visualizer," a Flask-based web application, is the platform for user interaction.
+It allows users to input or select keywords, displaying a network graph of related restaurants and discussions, enabling users to explore new dining experiences linked to current trends.

 ### Main Page Layout

-The main page now features pre-generated keywords and lists recommended restaurants based on a similarity score.
-This enhancement improves user experience by providing immediate, relevant recommendations.
+The main page features pre-generated keywords and lists recommended restaurants based on a similarity score, providing immediate, relevant recommendations.

 ![Main Page Screenshot](https://github.com/YunxuanRango/SI-507-Final-Project/assets/150485789/f368ae39-d7d2-4d13-80db-91921a0d754e)